A Simple Proof of the Existence of a Planar Separator: Introduction

 \section{Introduction}

-The \emphi{planar separator theorem} is a fundamental result about planar graphs \cite{lt-stpg-79}.
+The \emphi{planar separator theorem} is a fundamental result about planar graphs \cite{u-tpg-51,lt-stpg-79}.
 Informally, it states that one can remove $O\pth{\! \sqrt{n}\ts \MakesBig }$ vertices from a planar graph with $n$ vertices and break it into ``significantly'' smaller parts.
-It is widely used in algorithms to facilitate efficient divide and conquer schemes on planar graphs.
+It is widely used in algorithms to facilitate efficient divide-and-conquer schemes on planar graphs.
 For further details on planar separators and their applications, see Wikipedia (\url{http://en.wikipedia.org/wiki/Planar_separator_theorem}).

 Here, we present a simple proof of the planar separator theorem.
-Most of the main ingredients of the proof are present in earlier work on this problem; see Miller \etal\cite{mttv-sspnng-97}, Smith and Wormald \cite{sw-gsta-98}, and Chan \cite{c-ptasp-03}.
+Most of the main ingredients of the proof are present in earlier work on this problem; see Miller \etal \cite{mttv-sspnng-97}, Smith and Wormald \cite{sw-gsta-98}, and Chan \cite{c-ptasp-03}.
 Furthermore, the constants in the separator we get are inferior to known constructions \cite{ast-ps-94}.
+See \thmref{separator} for the exact statement.

-Nevertheless, the new proof is relatively self contained and (arguably) significantly simpler than previous proofs.
-In particular, we prove the following version of the planar separator theorem.
+Nevertheless, the new proof is relatively self-contained and (arguably) simpler than previous proofs.
+We also reprove some of the other results of Miller \etal \cite{mttv-sspnng-97} and Miller \cite{m-fsscs-86}.
+Again, our proofs are arguably simpler (but the constants are inferior).

-\begin{theorem} Let $G=(V,E)$ be a planar graph with $n$ vertices.
-There exists a set $S$ of $4 \sqrt{n}$ vertices of $G$, such that removing $S$ from $G$ breaks it into several connected components, each one of them contains at most $(9/10)n$ vertices.